-Christian Friedrich is a Senior Economist in the International Economic Analysis Department at the Bank of Canada.
-His research interests are located in the fields of international macroeconomics and international finance.
-Christian Friedrich holds a Ph.D. in International Economics from the Graduate Institute in Geneva, Switzerland.
+Christian Friedrich is the Director of the Financial Studies Division in the Financial Stability Department at the Bank of Canada.
+His primary research interests include international banking and finance, macroprudential regulation, and monetary policy.
+Previously, Christian was as a Research Advisor in the International Economic Analysis Department.
+He holds a Ph.D. in International Economics from the Graduate Institute in Geneva, Switzerland.

 The 2007–09 global financial crisis has led policy-makers around the world, including central banks, to refocus their efforts to promote financial stability.
 As part of this process, central banks became quite active in supporting financial stability in a variety of ways, such as publicly sharing their assessments of financial system vulnerabilities and risks and helping to strengthen regulation, supervision and macroprudential measures.

 Funding structures affected the amount of financial stress different countries and sectors experienced during the spread of COVID-19 in early 2020.
 Policy responses targeting specific vulnerabilities were more effective at mitigating this stress than those supporting banks or the economy more broadly.